 A map will appear at the beginning of the level to show X where hidden items are located.

 Automatically creates a defense shield on Mega Man X's chassis that reduces damage by 50%.
 After getting hurt a shield will automatically form around X to lessen damage by 1/2

 Robot Ride Armor

 In addition to the armor capsules, Dr. Light has set out 4 different armors known as robot ride armor.
 Mega Man X and Zero must find these 4 armors, each with different capabilities and functions.
 The armor looks like a giant robot that they can activate by jumping into it.
-Once you find an armor, you may use the armor in any stage where you may find the Robot Ride platforms.
+Once X finds an armor, he may use the armor in any stage where he may find the Robot Ride platforms.

-If you have found an armor, the platform will activate.
-A menu will appear just to the left of the platform, so use the game pad or the arrow keys to select which armor you would like to use.
+If X has found an armor, the platform will activate.
+A menu will appear just to the left of the platform, so use the game pad or the arrow keys to select which armor X would like to use.
 While in the robot ride armor, Mega Man X and Zero will not be damaged.
 The armor can be damaged, but can be healed by returning to the platform.
-If the armor is destroyed, you cannot use it again until you enter a new stage.
-You can also jump out if need be by jumping while holding up on the D-pad.
+If the armor is destroyed, X cannot use it again until he enters a new stage.
+He can also jump out if need be by jumping while holding up on the D-pad.

 Robot Ride Armors

 In 2005 Capcom released a 5-disc box set called Capcom Music Generation Rockman X1~6.
 It contains the original music of Mega Man X through Mega Man X6 as well as some unused tracks.
 Mega Man X3 tracks span the entire second disc containing both the SNES (tracks 1-29) and Saturn/Playstation (tracks 30-69) arranged tracks.
 The track listing is as follows: